Physically Valid Biomolecular Interaction Modeling with Gauss-Seidel Projection: Evaluation

 \textbf{Analysis on Convergence Speed.} We compare the convergence speed of our Gauss-Seidel projection against gradient descent guidance (Boltz-1-Steering).
 We add Gaussian noise to the ground truth coordinates of PDB 8X51 with four levels ($\sigma\!\in\!\{160,120,80,40\}$) and run the same diffusion module, with either gradient descent guidance or Gauss-Seidel projection to enforce physical validity.
 We visualize the potential energy versus the number of update iterations in Fig.~\ref{fig:analysis} (left).
 Gauss-Seidel projection reduces the physics potential rapidly and converges within $20$ iterations for all noise levels.
 In contrast, gradient descent exhibits oscillations and long tails, requiring far more iterations to achieve a comparable reduction.
 This gap reflects the algorithms: Gauss-Seidel projection is of quasi-second order and thus converges faster than first-order gradient descent.

 \textbf{Wall-clock Runtime Comparison.} To assess practical speed, we measured the wall-clock inference time (including diffusion and physical validity enforcement) on CASP15.
 The results, binned by atom count, are shown in Fig.~\ref{fig:analysis} (right).
 Our $2$-step predictor with Gauss-Seidel projection is consistently the fastest.
-It achieves a median speedup of ${\sim}9.4\times$ over the 200‑step Boltz‑1 baseline and ${\sim}9.5\times$ over Protenix‑Mini.
+It achieves a median speedup of ${\sim}9.4\times$ over the 200‑step Boltz‑1 baseline and ${\sim}9.5\times$ over Protenix. \rebuttal{Compared with Protenix-Mini with $5$ denoising steps, our method achieves ${\sim}2.3\times$ speedup}.
 Compared with Boltz‑1-Steering, the speedup is $23{-}46\times$.
 The gains stem from the reduction in denoising steps and our GPU implementation of the projection module.